Moving to Johannesburg?

 The Places to Be as an Expat

-One of the most prestigious clusters of suburbs is located around the Sandton area to the north of the city.
-As Sandton has developed into the center of the city’s economy and commerce, many well-to-do residents and expats have been moving to Johannesburg’s prime location, as well as neighboring communities such as Hyde Park, Hurlington, or Rivonia.
+One of the most renowned clusters of suburbs is located around the Sandton area to the north of the city.
+As Sandton has developed into the center of the city’s economy and commerce, many well-to-do residents and expats have been moving to Johannesburg’s prime location, as well as neighboring communities such as Hyde Park, Hurlingham, or Rivonia.
 All amenities of metropolitan life can be found within the area, from luxurious shopping opportunities and restaurants to recreational areas and parks.
 If you are moving to Johannesburg with your kids, the Sandton area might also be one of the best choices, as the schooling options are fit to cater to the expat community.
 For further details on Sandton and its powerful economy, please see our article on working in Johannesburg.

 Finding Accommodation in Johannesburg